Other Causes of Lameness

 Medial Shoulder Instability (MSI)

 Dogs are engaging in more sporting events that result in much torsion of the shoulder joint while turning sharply or turning while landing after a jump.
 The medial glenohumeral ligament (medial collateral ligament) and/or subscapularis muscle may be stretched or torn.
 Lameness varies from mild intermittent to continuous severe lameness.
-A physical exam test that is frequently performed is to fully extend, and the abduct (pull the lower limb away from the body); dogs with MSI will have increased abduction and pain at the end of abduction.
+A physical exam test that is frequently performed is to fully extend, and then abduct (pull the lower limb away from the body); dogs with MSI will have increased abduction and pain at the end of abduction.
 Magnetic resonance imaging may be useful in identifying damaged tissues, but it often underestimates the degree of damage.
 Diagnostic arthroscopy is currently the gold standard in identifying the problem.
 Although some claim that diagnostic ultrasound may be useful in diagnosing the condition, board-certified radiologists have stated that is is not possible to properly examine the area with ultrasound because too many artifacts are present while trying to image the area.
 Conservative treatment consists of rest and hobbles to prevent abduction while the damaged tissues heal.
 Extracorporeal shockwave treatment may help to speed the healing process.
 Conservative management is generally effective in improving the lameness if the degree of damage is relatively mild.
 Careful rehabilitation is important to strengthen the area, but alterations in activity may be necessary because dogs will be prone to re-injury.
 Surgical reconstruction of the tissues may be necessary if the injury is severe or recurrent.
 Older methods, such as thermal or capsular shrinkage have fallen out of favor, and may actually further damage tissues.

 Other than fractures or other trauma, common causes of lameness in the carpus include carpal hyperextension injury and flexural carpal deformity.
-Carpal hyperextension injury occurs with jumping down from a distance and damaging the palmar fibrocartilage and inter carpal ligaments.
+Carpal hyperextension injury occurs with jumping down from a distance and damaging the palmar fibrocartilage and intercarpal ligaments.
 This is not damage to the flexor tendons.
 Mild injuries may be managed with prolonged splinting, but generally surgery is the treatment of choice, especially in larger dogs with significant hyperextension.
 Surgery involves surgical fusion of the affected joints by removing the articular cartilage, packing the area with bone graft, and stabilizing the area with a bone plate and screws.
 The area is usually protected with a cast or splint until there is some bony healing.
 If possible, a partial arthrodesis may be performed of the lower joints, with preservation of the main motion joint.
 However, if that joint is also involved, a complete fusion must be performed which eliminates any motion of the carpus.
 Dogs usually adapt quite well, however.

 Carpal flexural deformity is a condition seen in young dogs.
 The flexor carpi ulnaris muscle appears to be very tight, resulting in the carpus being in a flexed position during weight bearing, with some rotation of the foot.
 Generally change to a large breed growth diet and time result in correction, but occasionally surgery is necessary.

 Dislocation of the hip joint may occur with trauma.
 In cases where minimal trauma causes luxation, such as bumping into furniture, careful evaluation for hip dysplasia must be made.
 If the hip is not dysplastic, closed reduction followed by sling immobilization may be successful.
-Otherwise, surgical stabilization ro a femoral head and neck excision should be performed.
+Otherwise, surgical stabilization or a femoral head and neck excision should be performed.

 Major trauma may result in a deranged stifle.
 Repair of this injury requires a thorough assessment of all injured structures and considerable experience to surgically correct the injuries.